random_utils.js

 // Finds and extracts dice notation, rolls the die, and then puts the

 // result into the full expression.
-Then evals that to do the math.
+Then evaluates the arithmetic.

 value = value.replace(DIE_PARSER, (value) => {